joshbegley/nyt-latest/README.md

 `China reported on Monday 49 new coronavirus cases in the mainland for August 9, compared with 23 cases a day earlier, the health authority said.`\
 https://nytimes.com/reuters/2020/08/09/world/asia/09reuters-health-coronvirus-china-cases.html?searchResultPosition=8

-**HK Media Tycoon Jimmy Lai Arrested Under National Security Law: Top Aide**\
+**HK Media Tycoon Jimmy Lai Arrested Under National Security Law, Top Aide Says**\
-`Hong Kong media tycoon Jimmy Lai has been arrested for suspected collusion with foreign forces under the national security law Beijing imposed on the global financial hub in June, his top aide said on Twitter.`\
+`Hong Kong media tycoon Jimmy Lai has been arrested over suspected collusion with foreign forces under the new national security law, his top aide said on Twitter, in what is the highest-profile arrest yet under the legislation.`\
 https://nytimes.com/reuters/2020/08/09/world/asia/09reuters-hongkong-security.html?searchResultPosition=9

 **Harvick Completes Sweep of Michigan Doubleheader**\